RE: IPv6? - Added by Leon Zetekoff about 1 year ago

 I'm open about ipv6, but for the moment, i don't understand why we need to put efforts and money to support this feature.
 If someone pay, why not, but not us for this moment.

-RE: IPv6? - Added by Steve Chilcutt 10 days ago
+RE: IPv6? - Added by Steve Chilcutt about 1 year ago

 Major reason for IPv6 is elimination of NAT issues between cloud servers and remote points, among other benefits.
 IPv6 is fast becoming the standard rather then the exception with many major companies moving to IPv6 only networks with the Network Translation being 6 to 4 rather then 4 to 6 when IPv6 was more obscure.
 Most all major ISPs and Mobile Networks are now IPv6 deployed.